-This prized restaurant in the Prati business district is loved by gourmands, and considered among Rome’s finest.
-Dandini cooks some of the best pedigreed ‘cucina romana’ in town, and names his classic dishes with creative titles, like “Glancing towards the Portico of Octavia” for Roman Jewish specialties, and “Arcangelo’s Inferno,” to define a spicy game dish.
+This famed restaurant in the Prati business district is loved by gourmands, and considered among Rome’s finest.
+Chef Dandini cooks some of the best pedigreed ‘cucina romana’ in town, and names his classic dishes with creative titles, like “Glancing towards the Portico of Octavia” for Roman Jewish specialties, and “Arcangelo’s Inferno,” to define a spicy game dish.
 “Journey to Rocca Priora” antipasto sampler of typical Lazio specialties depicts his home town.
 I’m particularly fond of “Tormento Aromatico in Quattro Passaggi,” a menu composed of four aromatic dishes.